 This is a small sample size.
 But based on what I’ve heard from other projects, a 5% cancellation rate is pretty normal.

 However, knowing that something is normal is different than facing it when it happens.
 I’m pretty thick-skinned.
 I rarely take things personally, and I understand that people have a wide variety of reasons for canceling their pledge: They may not have enough money for your project and another project, they may decide they don’t like the game, or a new aspect revealed in a project update may not have sat well with them.
 Also, the nice thing about Kickstarter is that you can cancel your pledge any time during the campaign, so some people might sign up early and back out later.

 I’m here to tell you that despite the validity of those reasons (which, of course, you’ll never know unless a backer tells you.
 I always appreciate that, but it’s very rare), every cancellation will sting.

 Rejection in any form stings a bit, even after you’re used to it.
-Think about all the people you’ve had unrequited crushes on over the course of your life.
+Think of all the times you’ve been rejected in life.
 Hundreds, at least.
 You’ve built up a thick skin.
-And yet every time you like someone more than they like you, it stings a little bit that they don’t feel the same.
-Rejection always stings.
+And yet every time it happens, it stings.